 Authorization offers you fine-grained control over granting users privileges to perform administrative tasks and other privileged operations.
 Using Authorization Services allows you to restrict parts of your application, add extra security precautions, and still satisfy the BSD security model.
 You should avoid bypassing the BSD security model—for example, don’t run processes as root—unless you have no alternative, in which case you should limit the amount of code involved.

 In some circumstances it is valuable to determine if the user is authorized to perform privileged operations well before your application actually needs to perform those operations.
 For example, when the System Preferences application is locked, it requires a user to provide a name and password before it will allow the user to change any settings.
-When the user clicks on the lock button (see Figure 1-1), the System Preferences application performs preauthorization.
+When a non-administrator user clicks the lock button (see Figure 1-1), the System Preferences application performs preauthorization.
 Preauthorization determines a user’s rights before authorization is required.
 By preauthorizing, System Preferences prevents users from customizing and selecting options for an operation they are not authorized to perform.

 Figure 1-2 shows the window the user sees after successfully preauthorizing.
 However, the System Preferences application still performs authorization immediately before carrying out any privileged operation.